back to buchty.net

 • Data Registers ($60+n)

-• These are read-only registers and contain the wave's last played byte.
-(I wouldn't be too surprised though, if you can write here as well and just use the DOC as a bit-banged multichannel DAC.)
+• These are read-only registers and contain the last byte read from wave memory.
+(I wouldn't be too surprised though if you can write here as well and just use the DOC as a bit-banged multichannel DAC.)

 • Wavetable Pointer Registers ($80+n)

-• These registers contain the starting page number of an oscillator's wavetable.
-All wavetables must begin on a page boundary, i.e. the first byte of a page, and cannot wrap around to low memory addresses.
-The value in these registers is used for final address calculation regarding the selected page size: for a page size of 256 bytes all bits of this register are used, though with 32k pages only bit 7 will be used for address calculation.
+• These registers contain an oscillator's wavetable starting page number.
+All wavetables must begin on a page boundary, i.e. the first byte of a page.
+They cannot wrap around to low memory addresses.
+The value in these registers is used for final address calculation regarding the selected page size: for a page size of 256 bytes, all bits of this register are used.
+With 32k pages only bit 7 will be used for address calculation.
 Therefore, the maximum size of a single wave is limited to 32kB.

 • Oscillator Control Registers ($a0+n)